lzbotha/cv/README.md

 Compile like so:
 pdflatex cv.tex

 You will need probably need texlive.
-A pdf version is available at http://hamdulay.co.za